wyanzhao/MouseIdentify/README.md

 # MouseIdentify
-A mouse driver that can idenfity the click from different touchscreen or mouse devices.
+A mouse filter driver that can idenfity the click from different touchscreen or mouse devices.